What do detectives have in common with app development teams?

 If you want to catch a thief who stole the family jewelry, you search for the clues and analyze them.
 Finally, you find the solution to the mystery.

-The same thing goes with generating ideas for the app.
+The same thing goes for generating ideas for the app.
 Only it’s called the Product Discovery process.
 And instead of catching a bad guy at the end, you get a concept of a marketable product – something people genuinely want to use.

 To make that happen, you need to find the info about the users and their problems, process the data, and then work on the solution.
 Needless to say, the Product Discovery phase can be essential to the success of your enterprise.